Swinject/Swinject/Documentation/DIContainer.md

 container.register(AnimalType.self, name: "dog") { _ in Dog(name: "Hachi") }
 ```

-Then you can get the service instances with the registered names.
+Then you can get the service instances with the registered names:

 ```swift
 let cat = container.resolve(AnimalType.self, name:"cat")!